trev-dev/dotfiles-old/tmux/readme.md

 # My tmux config

 There's a bunch of goodies in here if you enjoy tmux.
 Clone or download this repo and run the lazy install script.
+Uses Vim-Like directional commands.
+Check config!

 <a id="org26c0966"></a>